dn-m/Helper/README.md

 ## Usage

 - `dn-m init`
-	- Creates a new iOS + macOS project from scratch, with the name of the containing directory.
+	- Creates a new iOS + macOS project from scratch, with the name of the containing directory
-	- Will fail if you already have a Xcode project in there.
+	- Will fail if you already have a Xcode project in there
 	- Automatically calls `config`
 - `dn-m config`
 	- Creates the necessary configuration files for: